Mendukusaiiiii/Mouser/README.md

 python main.py
 ```

-An optional custom tray/window icon can be placed next to the script as `tray_icon.png`; if it's missing, a simple built-in fallback icon is drawn instead.
+An optional custom tray or window icon can be placed next to the script as `icon.ico`; if it's missing, a simple built-in fallback icon is drawn instead.

 ## Usage